 Eaves and rakes are fitted with custom fabricated style "T" drip edge, onto which the panels are crimped.
-Valley installation is performed with a V-shaped valley pan (or W-shaped if you prefer), usually 18" wide, with 3/4" folded edges, similar to the panels.
-All components are fastened in place by the use of clips that have an extra tab, which is folded over the heads of the copper nails or stainless steel screws used to attach them.
+All components are fastened in place by the use of clips with hidden fasteners (we prefer stainless steel screws but copper roofing nails are also acceptable).

 As installation progresses, the panels are hammered down flat, first with a rubber mallet, and then with a dead-blow hammer.
 This allows the seams to lay as flat as possible, in preparation for the soldering phase.